DaleStack/Virgo/README.md

 # Virgo 🌌 — A Beginner-Friendly Python Web Framework

 **Virgo** is a minimal, batteries-included web framework written in Python.
-Built for learning and hacking — inspired by Django, but simplified for clarity.
+Built for learning — inspired by Django, but simplified for clarity.

 ---